The Golden Rose Avenue at Chartwell

 In 2015, our gardeners decided it was time to go back to the original design and begun the task of taking out the modern roses and replacing them with the vintage varieties detailed in the Churchill's album of paintings.

-One classic variety not to be missed is the masquerade rose.
+The classic variety of the Masquerade rose is not to be missed.
 Blooming in a sensational yellow hue, the petals turn pink to red as the flower ages over summer.